How does a search engine use information from anchor text in links pointed to pages?

 Instead, an entry might be made for the page in the history log, and the content filter may then cease to work on the page.
 The DupServer also assists in the handling of both temporary and permanent redirects encountered by the robots.

 Link Records and Text Surrounding Links – a link log contains one link record per URL document.
-A URL document is a document obtained from a URL by a robot and passed to content filter.
+A URL document is a document obtained from a URL by a robot and passed to the content filter.
 Each link record lists the URL fingerprints of all the links (URLs) that are found in the URL document associated with a record, and the text that surrounds the link.

 For example, a link pointing to a picture of Mount Everest might read “to see a picture of Mount Everest click here.”
 The anchor text might be the “click here” but the additional text “to see a picture of Mount Everest” could be included in the link record.